fpastana/leaderboard-rest-api/README.md

 # About This Project

-I created this project to demonstrate how to build an API to add new users as well as addresses.
-For this API you can also add and subtract points from a determined user.
+This project was created to demonstrate how to build an API to add new users as well as addresses.
+It can also increment and decrement points from a determined user.

-It was used Laravel for the development of this application, so for running the app, just copy and paste the file .env.example in the root path of the project.
-After that, just rename the file into .env.
-Finally, execute a few command lines, like the samples below:
+It has been using Laravel for the development of this application, so to run the app, just copy and paste the file .env.example in the root path of the project.
+After that, just rename the file to .env.
+Finally, execute a few command lines like the examples below:

 ## To install the composer packages:
 ```